jsmyth/jsmyth.github.io/content/posts/get-up-and-go.md

 #### Stadium Course - Salinas, California

-Stadium Course in Salinas, California is a beginner-friendly disc golf course that offers a unique and challenging layout on a former baseball stadium.
+Stadium Course in Salinas, California is a beginner-friendly disc golf course that offers a unique and challenging layout in a natural terrain that resembles a stadium.
 The course features a mix of open and wooded holes, with moderate distances and well-maintained fairways.
 The unique setting of the stadium adds an element of excitement and novelty to the disc golf experience, making it a fun and memorable destination for beginners to play.
 Shoutout to the Nomads!

 ---